3 Leptin Resistance Triggers + How It Affects Healthy Weight Management

 1. Chronic stress

-When someone's under stress, leptin usually increases from baseline, and people tend to start craving sweet foods.
+When someone's under stress, leptin usually increases from baseline, and people tend to start craving sweet foods2.
 The urge to eat these "comfort foods" while under stress might be due to these changes in hormones and could lead to weight gain, insulin resistance, and blood sugar imbalances.
-Chronic stress can also lead to less sleep and worse sleep quality, which leads to changes in appetite and increases the risk of obesity.
+Chronic stress can also lead to less sleep and worse sleep quality, which leads to changes in appetite and increases the risk of obesity3.